-However, I have remembered during past ski trips that high expectations can get you into trouble, so I tried to keep myself calm as the heli took us above treeline at about 930am.
+However, I have remembered during past ski trips that high expectations can get you into trouble, so I tried to keep myself calm as the

 It turns out that tempering my expectations was a good idea.
 At the higher elevations, wind speeds had increased during the previous day, and in the open bowls, the wind transformed the fluffy snow into wind-affected, variable snow.
 To be honest, it wasn’t that much fun to ski, but the scenery was beautiful.

 We tried a few different above-treeline areas to find less wind-affected snow, but it became apparent that the wind had made its mark on a lot of the exposed terrain.
 During our third run, we skied below treeline and found fun snow with a few rock features.

 By mid-morning, I was frustrated by the wind-affected snow, but then our guide told us that we would be heading to the Crystalline Valley during the middle of the day and afternoon.
 This valley often sees a lot more snow than

 When we moved closer to the Crystalline Valley, our snow fortunes changed.
 The snowpack became deeper and softer, with lots of fun features.

 I was so excited to find this playful terrain that I started jumping off of a few rocks.
 I am generally risk averse, so if I am jumping off of things, you know that the landings must be deep and soft!

 Indeed, there were features everywhere.
 This is the type of terrain that gets me excited!